epicfilemcnulty/lilush/docs/CONVENTIONS.md

 3. Methods are defined as local functions, then assigned in the constructor
 4. Helper functions that don't need `self` remain standalone local functions
 5. Module exports only what's needed (typically just `new`)

+**Metatables Policy:**

+- Metatables are allowed when they provide clear value and keep code simpler (for example resource lifecycle hooks like `__gc`, or default lookup behavior).
+- For constructor-style OOP modules, avoid metatables by default; prefer explicit methods and plain tables unless a metatable is clearly justified.
+- When a metatable is used in project code, keep the usage minimal and intentional.

 ## Module namespacing